Large Language Models for Software Engineering: A Systematic Literature Review: RQ2: How are SE-related datasets collected, preprocessed, and used in LLMs?

-In addition to the data types mentioned above, some studies employed combined datasets containing multiple datatypes.
-Among them, the most common type is ``source code and comment''.
-For instance, Tufano \ea~\cite{tufano2022using} used a dataset comprising ``source code and comment'' to train a model and showed that a pre-trained text-to-text converter (T5) model outperforms a previous deep learning model in automating the code review task.
-Other combinations of data types include ``binary code and related annotations'', ``failing test code and error message'', ``source code and Q\&A pair in Stack Overflow'', and ``source code, description, and code environment''.
+Some studies employed combined datasets containing multiple datatypes.
+Among them, the most common type is ``programming tasks and test suites/cases''.
+Other combinations of data types include ``source code and comments'', ``programming tasks and solutions'', ``source code and description '', ``code-text pairs'', etc.